Getting To Know Your Home!

 New Homeowner Orientation

 Where are your appliance and equipment manuals?
+Are they someplace they can be accessed easily?
+Where is your hot water heater, furnace, air conditioners and other equipment located.
 Where are your fire extinguishers, gas shut-off wrench, utility meters?
 Who are your utility providers, who will be your service providers and even where will you go to get groceries, pharmacy items and hardware?
+Where is your family emergency plan, go-bag and safety/survival kit?

 Anatomy Of Your Home